Skip to Main Content

 About the Youth Empowerment Project

 The Youth Empowerment Project is designed to promote volunteerism, grantmaking, fundraising and education to involve high-school and middle-school students in community-based philanthropy.
-Established in 2001, the YEP program now includes chapters at 30 schools.
+Established in 2001, the YEP program now includes nine active chapters across the region.

 Mission